Skip to main content

 • include a sick and safe time notice in the employee handbook, if the employer has an employee handbook.

 The Minnesota Department of Labor and Industry has created a uniform employee notice that employers can use.
-It is in English and translated into 17 additional languages; employers can request additional languages.
+It is in English and translated into additional languages; employers can request additional languages.

-Current sick and safe time local ordinances
+Sick and safe time local ordinances

-Earned sick and safe time local ordinances already exist in the cities of Bloomington, Minneapolis and St. Paul, Minnesota.
+Earned sick and safe time local ordinances exist in the cities of Bloomington, Minneapolis and St. Paul, Minnesota.
 Employers must follow the ESST requirements most favorable to their employees.

 Resources